Salvage with a Smile

-Salvage with a Smile is a 1940 British, black-and-white, sponsored war film, directed by Adrian Brunel and starring Ronald Shiner as the Dustman.
+Salvage with a Smile is a 1940 British short black-and-white public information film directed and written by Adrian Brunel and starring Aubrey Mallalieu, Kathleen Harrison, Ronald Shiner and Phyllis Morris.
 It was produced by Ealing Studios and the Ministry of Supply for the Ministry of Information.

 Synopsis

 The educational film aims to help the "people back home" save paper, bones and metal, for the war effort.